garuma/PiHueSphinx/README.md

 # PiHueSphinx

 A simple C# program using pocketsphinx to control Phillips Hue lights using voice commands.
+I run this on a Raspberry Pi in my home.

 aka. my cheap Alexa

+## Usage

+`PiHueSphinx.exe CONFIG HOTWORD ALSA_INPUT_DEVICE [HUE_API_KEY]`

+Example: `mono --debug PiHueSphinx.exe pocketsphinx.conf "OKAY RASPBERRY" "plug:usb" "<Your Hue API Key>"`

+If you want to change the hotword it needs to be part of your corpus and the language model needs to be re-generated, see section below.

+The ALSA input device can be whatever ALSA supports, in my case it's a USB camera from which I use the microphone.
+Refer to ALSA documentation to learn how to setup an input device.
+Your device might need a different input sampling rate that you can change in the `pocketsphinx.conf` file.

+Once the program has associated with your Hue bridge and generated an app key (it will print it on the console), you should start passing it as the last argument.

 ## Generating pocketsphinx language model